 If you search 'cuckold' on the internet, you will see a version of a man that I don't recognize.
 You will see humiliation.
 You will see weakness.
 You will see a caricature of a man who has lost his place in his own world.
-That is the stigma.
-And it's time we killed it.
+That is the loudest version of the cuckold story.
+It serves a real audience and a real demand.
+It is not the only version.
+The version we live carries both sides, and it lives inside an ordinary marriage.

 My husband is a federal law enforcement officer.
 He spent 15 years in fugitive recovery.
 He has fought in the ring as an MMA amateur.
 He has built businesses and a 32-year marriage from the ground up since we were 16 years old.
-He is, by every traditional metric, a 'man's man.'
-And he is a cuckold.
+He is, by every external measure, the kind of man who doesn't back down.
+And in the seasons when we lean into it, he is also a cuckold.

 The Intelligence of Command

-Research from institutions like the Kinsey Institute has shown that men who experience the cuckold fantasy score significantly higher in 'Openness to Experience'—a trait directly linked to higher intelligence and emotional self-awareness.
-Why?
-Because it takes a complex brain to navigate the duality of jealousy and desire at the same time.
+Research from institutions like the Kinsey Institute has shown that men who experience the cuckold fantasy score significantly higher in 'Openness to Experience,' a trait linked to curiosity, emotional self-awareness, and comfort with complexity.
+It takes a complex brain to navigate the duality of jealousy and desire at the same time.

 An insecure man needs to possess his wife entirely to feel powerful.
 A secure man doesn't.
 He knows who his wife loves.
 He knows who she comes home to.
 From that place of absolute security, he can choose to watch her fly.
 That is not weakness; that is the ultimate form of command.
 He is the director of the scene, even if he isn't the one performing.